 Also, the prototype Kamen Rider Birth suit in Kamen Rider OOO has fewer weapons than the main Birth suit.

 Kamen Rider Wizard has Kamen Rider Beast, who uses an ancient belt while Wizard uses a modern one.
 Despite this, Beast's default form is as strong as Wizard's Mid-Season Upgrade form.
-However, he's also considerably less versatile, having far fewer magic rings than Wizard does (and it turns out Wizard can get far more use out of the rings he does have than Beast himself).

 The Kamen Rider G3/G3-X armor from Kamen Rider Agito boils down to being this, especially after the introduction (and later mothballing) of the Kamen Rider G3 Mild armor.